oatlog/oatlog/doc/extended_abstract/main.typ

 === QIR, Query-plan IR

-#NOTE[The current implementation is a very ad-hoc generic join and will be replaced by something
+#TODO[The current implementation is a very ad-hoc generic join and will be replaced by something
   similar to free-join, except entirely static (only a single cover)]

 #TODO[We need to have explained query planning in the background and refer to that here.]